-If yes, please elaborate on some contrasting39 examples of data quality assessment and indicate:
+If yes, please elaborate on some contrasting examples of data quality assessment and indicate:

+All data inputted in our national database is double checked to ensure that this correctly reflects the data provided by the applicant during the registration/lodging of the application.

+a) In which phase(s) of the asylum procedure is the quality of data assessed (quality assessment)?

+The quality assessment is carried out immediately following the lodging of the application.

+b) How (specific tools) and by whom (centralised/decentralised) is the quality assessment carried out?

+Data is checked manually by comparing the data on IPA's database with the data in the application form that has been provided by the applicant during the registration/lodging of the application.
+This is a centralised system and done by specifically appointed members of staff (IPA).

-- a) In which phase(s) of the asylum procedure is the quality of data assessed (quality assessment)? - b) How (specific tools)40 and by whom (centralised/decentralised) is the quality assessment carried out? - c) If decentralised, how is it ensured that the other actors get to know about data amendments and changes? - 38.
-Do quality assessment measures only apply retroactively?
-Yes/No. - 39.
-Are any preventative measures in place to get the information right at the very beginning?
+c) If decentralised, how is it ensured that the other actors get to know about data amendments and changes?

+38. Do quality assessment measures only apply retroactively?
+Yes/No.

+No

+39. Are any preventative measures in place to get the information right at the very beginning?
 Yes/No. If yes, which safeguards are in place?

-No.
+Yes.
+During the lodging of the application, the applicant is asked to reconfirm all the data provided before this is finalized.
+The data provided by the applicant also goes through an initial quality assessment before being passed for a final quality check.